I conduct qualitative, educational research in the following broad areas of higher education:

 Research Projects – Current

-Based on our analysis of existing research on small significant networks pertaining to teaching and learning, our research poses the following questions:
+Based on our analysis of existing research on small significant networks pertaining to teaching and learning, our research posed the following questions:

 (1) How are educators using networks in their own contexts to expand, refute or build their stories of teaching and learning and of SoTL?